arXiv/arxiv-docs/help/bulk_data.md

 OAI-PMH metadata.*

 ### Kaggle
-On Kaggle.com, the full, machine-readable arXiv dataset is available, including all available articles and related features such as article titles, authors, categories, abstracts, full text PDFs, and more.
+The full, machine-readable arXiv dataset is [available on Kaggle](https://www.kaggle.com/Cornell-University/arxiv).
+This includes all available articles and related features such as article titles, authors, categories, abstracts, full text PDFs, and more.

 ### Amazon S3